mzazon/awesome-cloud-projects/aws/cross-org-data-sharing-blockchain/cross-org-data-sharing-blockchain.md

    echo "✅ Created blockchain network: ${NETWORK_ID}"
    ```

+   The blockchain network is now initializing with the first organization as a founding member.
+This establishes the network governance structure and creates the cryptographic foundation needed for secure multi-organization data sharing operations.

 2. **Wait for Network Creation and Setup First Organization**:

-   Network creation is an asynchronous process that can take several minutes.
-We use the AWS CLI wait command to ensure the network is fully provisioned before proceeding with member operations.
+   Network creation is an asynchronous process that provisions the Hyperledger Fabric ordering service and establishes the network infrastructure.
+The AWS CLI wait command ensures the network is fully operational before proceeding with additional member operations.

    ```bash
    # Wait for network to be active